How do you build the GTM playbook for a garage door installation and repair operator in 2027?

 3.5 Referrals + Word-Of-Mouth

-Customer referrals drive 32-52% of new customers.
-Garage door is a one-decade asset — customers refer based on long-term satisfaction.
+Customer referrals drive 32–52% of new customers.
+Because a garage door is a one-decade asset, referrals hinge on long-term satisfaction rather than a single transaction.

 4. Hiring Sequencing